Use the following guidelines to ensure you are ready for installing FMS 18.

 - Restart your server to allow these changes to take effect.

 Default Server Settings

-In addition, your aACE server must not be allowed to enable its screensaver or sleep mode automatically:
+Your aACE server must also not be allowed to enable its screensaver or sleep mode automatically:

 - Navigate to System Preferences > Energy Saver, then set both Computer sleep and Display sleep to “Never”.